What is scoliosis surgery?

 Scoliosis is a sideways curvature of the spine that most often begins during the growth spurt just before puberty.
 Many people will not need any treatment for their condition.
 Only a small number will need to have surgery to correct the curvature of their spine to reduce the cosmetic deformity and improve lung function.

-Scoliosis surgery realigns and fuses together the curved vertebrae so that they heal into a single, solid bone.
+Scoliosis surgery performed by an orthopaedic surgeon realigns and fuses together the curved vertebrae so that they heal into a single, solid bone.

 When should I see a specialist for scoliosis surgery?